BassimGh/CoronaJump/README.md

 ### How does it work?

 Platform objects are procedurally generated above the camera view as the player's 'y' position approaches the top of the screen.
-As this happens, every game object beneath the view are deleted.
+As this happens, every game object beneath the player's view are deleted.

 #### [Link to play the prototype](https://coronajumpv2.web.app)